justinethier/nugget/cyclone/README.md

 Building
 ------------
-TBD
+TBD: prereq's, how to build, etc

 Installation
 ------------
-TBD, no support for this at the moment.
+At the moment there is no support for a separate installation.
+Just run `cyclone` from the build directory.

 Documentation
 -------------
-TBD
+TBD: how to use compiler, interpreter, etc...

 References
 ----------